-The Children in Agency Adoption
+Children in Agency Adoption

-An adoption agency may receive children, who are formally relinquished to the agency for adoption by biological parents due to various reasons.
+A facility may receive children, who are formally relinquished to the agency for adoption by biological parents due to various reasons.
 The adoption agency (usually the public agencies) also receives children through court orders where the parental rights of the biological parents have been terminated by a court ruling.

-Benefits of Agency Adoption
+Benefits of Adoption Agencies

-The legal process begins with filing of the adoption petition with the court.
+The legal process begins with the filing of the adoption petition with the court.
 This petition is required to be accompanied by a range of documents including the Pre Placement Assessment, affidavit of parentage, non-identifying background information (provided by the agency) etc. Any special information particular to the child such as a court order regarding the child’s custody or visitation should be made available by the agency and should be part of the petition.
 Thus the agency adoption process involves considerable legal paperwork.

 By law, the court is required to set a hearing for the adoption petition within three months of filing.
-However if the petition is unopposed for a period of six months, there is no need for a hearing and your petition will be granted.
+However, if the petition is unopposed for a period of six months, there is no need for a hearing and your petition will be granted.